kishorenandha7/Thunders_ILH_BLR/README.md

 User Registration: Users can register for tickets.
 Eligibility Management: Manages eligible users and waitlists.
 User Cancellation: Users can cancel their eligibility.
-Transparent and Secure: Utilizes blockchain for transparency and security
+Transparent and Secure: Utilizes blockchain for transparency and security.

 Prerequisites:

-Node.jsand npm
+Node.jsand npm.
-MetaMask wallets
+MetaMask wallets.
-Solidity
+Solidity.
-Basic knowledge of HTML and CSS
+Basic knowledge of HTML and CSS.